ABOUT THE ASSESSOR

 - Low Income/Disability

-The Assessors Office is open Monday - Friday from 8am to 5pm or the staff can be reached at 518-899-2584 if you have questions or concerns regarding your assessment.
+The Assessors Office is open Monday - Friday from 8am to 5pm and M-F 8am to 4 pm during the months of July & August.
+Staff can be reached at 518-899-2584 if you have questions or concerns regarding your assessment.